shaisachs/origin-of-sadness/origin-of-sadness.md

 At the edge of the yard stood a line of oak trees, stout old things that had been there since they had bought the house, and probably many years before that.
 Any day now, the leaves would turn a lazy shade of yellow.
 But already a few strays were starting to flutter off the branches, one or two or three at a time.

 Raking in the shade felt good after sweating under the pounding sun in the garden.
 Even at this stage, before the leaves had started to fall in earnest, there were already plenty on the ground.
 Henry gathered them together into a pile while Sophie grabbed fists full of leaves, twigs and acorns, and stuffed them into a large brown paper bag.
 Henry had forgotten to remind her to change into a shabbier pair of sneakers for the yard work, and so the new ones were soon marked up with little grass stains.
 While she worked she hummed a little.

-"I wonder if this was one of Stephie's songs," Sophie said, burying her hands in the vast pile of leaves, crunching them through her fingers.
-"Only she must have known the words."
+"What do you suppose comes next in the story, Papa?"
+Sophie asked, burying her hands in the vast pile of leaves, crunching them through her fingers.
+"Is this song a part of it?"

+Henry paused for a minute and leaned against the rake.
+"I don't think I can tell you that, Poppet.
+It's your story, isn't it?"

+Sophie scowled for a moment, kicked her shoe through the grass absently.
+"Well, do you at least know the words to this song?
+It must have been one of Stephie' songs."

 "You mean the lyrics?
 I didn't even realize that there were any.
-I thought that you were just humming a simple tune."
-Henry paused for a minute and leaned against the rake, dabbing at his forehead with the back of his hat.
+I thought that you were just humming a song you made up."

 Sophie dropped the leaves she had gathered into the bag, wiping her hands against her jeans and frowning.
 "No. Stephie would have known the words.
 She knew the words to every song."

 "She must have known quite a few songs, then."

-"Many, many songs.
-More than you could count, Papa.
+"Many, many songs."
+Sophie looked down at the ground for a moment, carefully plucked a single leaf, and dropped it in the bag.
+"She knew more songs than you could count, Papa.
 She had a song for every possible thing she wanted to do: one for reading a book, another for eating dinner, a third one for playing with her dog, and so on.
 But that was the problem.
 One day while she was climbing a tree, she found that she couldn't remember the words to the song she was singing."

 "Oh dear.
 Couldn't she just choose another one?"

 "What a strange idea.
 How would Stephie be able to climb a tree while singing a song that was meant for something else, like chopping vegetables?"

-"I hadn't really thought of that, I suppose."
+"I hadn't really thought of that."
 Henry went back to raking, and Sophie picked up another little pile of leaves to drop in the bag.
 "Well then: how did Stephie get out of the tree?
 Was she able to continue climbing, if she couldn't remember the words to the song?"

 Sophie rubbed her nose with the back of her hand a little.
 "She couldn't, of course.
 Stephie didn't know how to climb without singing.
 And she couldn't sing the song if she didn't know the words.
 Fortunately she hadn't climbed very far, so she simply jumped out of the tree."